wolvi-lataniere/morpheus-serial/doc/blog.md

 # Enabling deep sleep for your Raspberry Pi project

-Single board computers (SBCs) are awesome, small, low-power devices, often with wireless connectivity, which makes them ideal for simple **battery operated projects**.
+Single board computers (SBCs) are awesome, small, low-power devices (under 15W, 1-4 cores <2GHz ARM CPU), often with wireless connectivity, which makes them ideal for simple **battery operated projects**.

 However, when calculating your energy budget, you often come to realize they are not quite low power enough to accommodate small batteries, running over a long time (multiple days/months).
 We often don't need full-time availability, so why not **put our computer to sleep to improve our project battery life**?

-In this article, I will show you how I **added the Morpheus balenaBlock** I created as part of my [balenaLabs Residency] to our [Inkyshot](#resources) project.
+In this article, I will show you how I **added the Morpheus balenaBlock** I created as part of my [balenaLabs Residency] to our [Inkyshot](#https://github.com/balenalabs/inkyshot) project.
 It can be used as a **simple approach to enable deep-sleep capability** on your next battery powered Raspberry Pi (or any SBC-powered) project.

 ## balenaLabs Residency

 Here at Balena, we are convinced of the benefits of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
-Every new team member starts his/her time on-board with a [Residency project](https://www.balena.io/blog/balenalabs-residencies-our-quest-to-improve-onboarding-at-balena/).
-In few words, we choose a project to build in the open using Balena technology from a user point of view.
+Every new team member starts their time on-board with a [Residency project](https://www.balena.io/blog/balenalabs-residencies-our-quest-to-improve-onboarding-at-balena/).
+In a few words, we choose a project to build in the open using Balena technology from a user point of view.

-At the end of the residency, write a blog post (which you are currently reading) to present the result of our experimentations to the public, and bring our own brick to the open-source community.
-It is a really good way to be introduced to the different layers of products we will be working on, their strengths, and improvement we can do to make them even better.
+At the end of the residency, write a blog post (which you are currently reading) to present the result of our experimentations to the public, and add our own brick to the open-source community.
+It is a really good way to be introduced to the different layers of products we will be working on, discovering their strengths, and identifying improvements we can do to make them even better.

 ## The study case

-To demonstrate how it works, I have used our BalenaLabs [Inkyshot](#resources) project, which perfectly fits the intermittent operation, battery operable use case.
+To demonstrate how it works, I have used our BalenaLabs [Inkyshot](https://github.com/balenalabs/inkyshot) project, which perfectly fits the intermittent operation, battery operable use case.

 ![](https://raw.githubusercontent.com/balenalabs-incubator/inkyshot/master/assets/header-photo.jpg)

-Here's a quick overview of what Inkyshot does, the project at startup will *connect to the internet, pull a new inspirational quote, or your local weather, and then will update the eInk display*, this process is repeated once in a while (generally once every hour), staying idle the rest of the time.
+Here's a quick overview of what Inkyshot does, the project at startup will *connect to the Internet, pull a new inspirational quote, or your local weather, and then will update the eInk display*, this process is repeated once in a while (generally once every hour), staying idle the rest of the time.

 This project is perfect for battery operation because *eInk display retains the display without power*, which allows us to power down the system entirely to save battery.

-## Bill of materials
+## Requirements

 To reproduce this project, you will need some hardware:
 - A Raspberry Pi compatible SBC,
-- A SD card,
+- An SD card,
 - A [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) micro-controller board,
 - A voltage regulator with enable pin (we used _Weewooday-5825_ found on Amazon, but you can also [convert a LM2596S kit](./control_lm2596s_enable.md)),
-- A [Inky pHat](https://shop.pimoroni.com/products/inky-phat?variant=12549254217811) or [Waveshare 2.13"](https://www.waveshare.com/2.13inch-e-paper-hat.htm) eInk display module,
+- An [Inky pHat](https://shop.pimoroni.com/products/inky-phat?variant=12549254217811) or [Waveshare 2.13"](https://www.waveshare.com/2.13inch-e-paper-hat.htm) eInk display module,
 - 2 USB-A to Micro-USB cables (or one + one A to C if using a Pi4),
 - A power source in the 6-12V range, with at least 1A capability (depending on the Raspberry you chose),
 - A way to connect to your power source (alligator clips, barrel jack...),